MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/03-Ex1-1-use-word-develop-communication-brief.md

 You plan to use Microsoft 365 Copilot in Word to generate an initial draft of the brief, refine the messaging for clarity and tone, and polish the final version to ensure it’s professional, compelling, and aligned with leadership expectations.

+#### Using Copilot in Word

+Copilot in Word can behave in two different ways, depending on whether **Edit with Copilot** is enabled.
+Understanding this distinction is important, because it affects whether Copilot can automatically apply changes to your document or just provide suggestions for you to use.

+When **Edit with Copilot** is enabled, Copilot acts as an in-document author and editor.
+You can ask Copilot to create a document from scratch, rewrite sections, add summaries, or refine language—and it can apply those changes directly to the document, typically with your confirmation.
+In this experience, Copilot behaves like a collaborative writing partner that can both generate and revise content without requiring manual copy and paste.
+This is commonly the experience when prompting Copilot from within a Word document, such as using the drafting prompt above a blank document or the prompt field in the Copilot pane.

+When **Edit with Copilot** is disabled, Copilot behaves more like Copilot Chat.
+It can still research topics, summarize information, and draft text, but it doesn’t automatically modify the document.
+Instead, responses appear in the Copilot pane, and you decide what—if anything—gets added to the document.
+This approach is useful when you want Copilot to act as a research assistant or idea generator while maintaining full control over what content is inserted.

+This task uses the **Edit with Copilot** functionality.

 Perform the following steps to complete this task:

 1. Select the following link to download the [**AuroraHub Product Overview.docx**](https://go.microsoft.com/fwlink/?linkid=2347805) file.
 Once the download is complete, save the file to your OneDrive.

-2. In your Microsoft Edge browser, sign in to the **Microsoft 365** home page (https://www.microsoft365.com), select **Apps** in the navigation pane, and then select **Word**.
+2. In your Microsoft Edge browser, sign in to the **Microsoft 365** home page **(https://www.microsoft365.com)**, select **Apps** in the navigation pane, and then select **Word**.

 3. In **Word for the web**, create a blank document.

+4. On the **Home** tab ribbon, select **Copilot**.
+In the pane, verify the **Edit with Copilot** icon appears in the prompt field next to the plus (+) sign.
+If you don’t see it, select the plus sign and then select **Edit with Copilot** in the drop-down menu.
+The icon should now appear in the prompt field.

-4. In the **Copilot** prompt field that appears at the top of the blank document, attach the **AuroraHub Product Overview.docx** file that you downloaded.
+5. In the prompt field that appears in the Copilot pane, attach the **AuroraHub Product Overview.docx** file that you downloaded.

-5. Then enter the following prompt to create a communication brief:
+6. Then enter the following prompt to create a communication brief:

    > [!NOTE]
    > For this first prompt, we’ve provided the text so you can see what an effective prompt looks like when it incorporates the four key elements discussed in the Introduction unit.
 You must write all remaining prompts in this exercise, but in doing so, you can use this prompt as a model to emulate.